xcore/sc_usb_device/app_hid_mouse_demo/doc_quickstart/quickstart.rst

    #.
 Click on the ``app_hid_mouse_demo`` item in the Project Explorer pane and then
       click on the ``Run`` icon (the white arrow in the green circle).
 A dialog will appear asking which device to connect to.
 Select ``XMOS XTAG-2``.
    #.
-The application will now be running and the host PC should detect a new USB device.
+You should see ``Address allocated`` and the USB address that the host has allocated
+      to the device when the host has detected the device.
    #.
 Controlling the joystick on the Mixed Signal Slice Card should move the mouse of the
       host machine.
    #.
 Terminating the application will cause the USB device to be removed.